Qiskit/qiskit-metapackage/docs/development_strategy.rst

   user can easily build complex circuits from operations.
 Some of these include adding controls and power to operations, and inserting unitary matrices directly.

-- **Provide an API for OpenPulse.** Now that OpenPulse is defined, and the IBM Q provider can accept it, we plan to build out the pulse features.
+- **Provide an API for OpenPulse.** Now that OpenPulse is defined, and the IBM Quantum provider can accept it, we plan to build out the pulse features.
 These will include a scheduler and tools for building experiments out of pulses.
 Also included will be tools for mapping between experiments with gates (QASM) to experiments with pulses.